ZainAli00/Detecting-the-Undetectable/README.md

 5- Using AUROC, Precision, Recall, F1, Accuracy

+# Note on Running Experiments
+The notebook combines small and large model evaluations in a single cell for convenience.
+If you encounter errors, it is recommended to **separate the code for small and large models** into different cells and run them individually.
+This makes debugging easier and saves time when an error occurs in one model without interrupting the others.

 ## Datasets

 Datasets are not included in this repo.
 Please download separately and update paths in the notebook: